VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 * Other aggregates and process managers (possibly in different bounded contexts) can subscribe to these events.

-### Raising Events when the State of an Aggregate Changes
+### Raising events when the state of an aggregate changes

 The following two methods from the **Order** aggregate are examples of methods that the **OrderCommandHandler** class invokes when it receives